EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 # Other Authentication Methods {#alternative-auth}

+In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between EST-oscore client and EST-oscore server.
+In this appendix we analyse alternatives to EDHOC authenticated with certificates, which was assumed in the body of this specification.

 ## TTP Assisted Authentication
 Trusted third party (TTP) based provisioning, such as the OSCORE profile of ACE {{I-D.ietf-ace-oscore-profile}} assumes existing security associations between the client and the TTP, and between the server and the TTP.
 This setup allows for reduced message overhead and round trips compared to the full-fledged EDHOC key exchange.
 Following the ACE terminology the TTP plays the role of the Authorization Server (AS), the EST-oscore client corresponds to the ACE client and the EST-oscore server is the ACE Resource Server (RS).